nicktaras/adapters-and-libs/README.md

 ### Project Plan:

-#### Summary: To create a single web-component source (made by Tony Token) that can be generated and included within any modern library or framework (by Webster).
+#### Summary: To create a single web-component source developerX that can be generated and included within any modern library or framework (by developerY).

 ### Stage 1 (deliverable)